NCAR/xdev/GUIDE.md

 in a _fork_, instead of directly pushing changes into the main repository.
-We still encourage the use of _descriptive branch names_ in your fork, describing the feature/fix that is being implemented, so that GitHub history graphs can be more descriptive than just "master was merged into master".
+We still encourage the use of _descriptive branch names_ in your fork, describing the feature/fix that is being implemented, so that GitHub history graphs can be more descriptive than just "main was merged into main".
 Even if you have rights to directly push into a repository, we recommend doing everything through forks and pull requests.

 Also, keep in might that the Git best practice of "commit early and